-By being proactive before winter weather hits you’ll lower your electric bill, prolong the life of your home, and keep your family safe if any unforeseen storms hit.
-Follow this fall and winter checklist to prepare your house and your family for those grueling months.
+By being proactive when winter weather hits, you’ll lower your electric bill, prolong the life of your home, and keep your family safe if any unforeseen storms hit.
+Follow this cold weather checklist to prepare your house and your family for those grueling months.

 Reverse Your Ceiling Fans

-If your fans have an option to rotate the other way, use it to run the fan’s blades in a clockwise direction when you start using heat.
-Since heat rises, the fan will product an updraft and push down into the room heated air from the ceiling.
-This could also save you some money and allow you to turn the thermostat down a degree or two.
+Since heat rises, the fan will produce an updraft and push down into the room heated air from the ceiling.
+This may save you some money and allow you to turn the thermostat down a degree or two.

 Seal Cracks Around Doors and Windows